givasile/effector/docs/docs/Tutorials/synthetic-examples/02_global_effect_methods_comparison.md

 import matplotlib.pyplot as plt
 ```

-    Using `tqdm.autonotebook.tqdm` in notebook mode.
-Use `tqdm.tqdm` instead to force console mode (e.g. in jupyter console)

 ## Problem setup

 We will generate $N=60$ examples with $D=3$ features, as described in the following table.
 Observe that $x_3$ is highly-dependent on $x_1$, i.e., $x_3 \approx x_1$.; this will later help us to compute the ground truth ALE effect.